Global State and Singletons

 orstatic::$var

-Do you encounter any of these constructs in your code?
-If so, you have an opportunity to improve it.
-You might think these are common constructs, often seen in sample solutions of various libraries and frameworks.
-If that's the case, their code design is flawed.
+Do any of these constructs appear in your code?
+If so, you have an opportunity for improvement.
+You might think these are common constructs, perhaps seen in example solutions from various libraries and frameworks.
+If so, their code design is flawed.

 We're not talking about some academic purity here.
-All these constructs have one thing in common: they utilize global state.
-And this has a destructive impact on code quality.
-Classes are deceptive about their dependencies.
+All these constructs share one common trait: they utilize global state.
+And global state has a detrimental impact on code quality.
+Classes become deceptive about their dependencies.
 The code becomes unpredictable.
 It confuses developers and reduces their efficiency.

 In this chapter, we'll explain why this is the case and how to avoid global state.